Lesson video

 70796327.

-Whew, those are long decimals.
+(sighs) Those are long decimals.

-Izzy then says that the values for the circumference in this table have been rounded.
+Izzy then says that, "The values for the circumference in this table have been rounded.

-So while these are very long decimals, Izzy's saying that, actually, the computer gave a lot more decimals than that.
+The numbers that the computer showed had a lot more digits than these."
+So while these are very long decimals, Izzy's saying that actually the computer gave a lot more decimals than that.

-She says the circumference looks like it's increasing by a constant difference.
+She says, "The circumference looks like it's increasing by a constant difference."
+Let's take a look at that.

 14 something.

-Now, if we look at these points together on the graph, it appears that these points form a straight line, which would suggest that they have a constant difference between them.
+Now if we look at these points together on the graph, it appears that these points form a straight line, which would suggest that they have a constant difference between them.

-And if we work out that constant difference by doing a subtraction, that constant difference is always 3.
+And if we work out that constant difference by doing subtraction, that constant difference is always 3.

 14.